Bills beat Colts 27-24 for 1st playoff win in 25 years

+Hyde’s pass defense eased memories of the Bills giving up DeAndre Hopkins’ leaping 43-yard touchdown catch in the final seconds of a 32-30 loss at Arizona on Nov.
+15. Buffalo has won seven straight since for its longest winning streak since 1990.

+And the win came with a limited number of 6,700 fans in attendance for the first time this season.

-Allen finished 26 of 35 for 324 yards, with a 5-yard touchdown to Dawson Knox and a 35-yarder to Stefon Diggs.
+Allen finished 26 of 35 for 324 yards with a 5-yard touchdown to Dawson Knox and a 35-yarder to Stefon Diggs, which led to the fans chanting “MVP!
+MVP!” to celebrate the first Buffalo player to lead the NFL in catches and yards receiving.

+The Colts (11-6) ended a season in which they won 11 games for the first time since 2014, and reached the playoffs for the second time in three years under Frank Reich.

+Losing doesn’t get any easier for the 39-year-old, who has reached the conference championship just once in 2008.

 The game wasn’t decided until the final play, when Rivers faced fourth-and-11 from Buffalo’s 47.
 Rivers heaved a deep pass for T.Y.
 Hilton, who was surrounded by defenders in the right side of the end zone.
 Hyde broke through the crowd of bodies, leaping up and batting the ball to the ground.